mhaidarhanif/rewinds-legacy/README.md

 ## Deployment

 After having run the `create-remix` command and selected "Vercel" as a deployment target, you only need to [import your Git repository](https://vercel.com/new) into Vercel, and it will be deployed.

+Or you can click the buttons in the introduction.

 If you'd like to avoid using a Git repository, you can also deploy the directory by running [Vercel CLI](https://vercel.com/cli):